eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Building upon the high-level design described in figure 2, at least four different types of architecture for the Wallet Solution can be identified, each leveraging a different type of Wallet Secure Cryptographic Device (WSCD):

-1. ***Remote Wallet Secure Cryptographic Device (Remote WSCD)***: In this architecture, the Wallet Secure Cryptographic Device is situated remotely, separate from the User's device, for example - implemented by the Wallet Provider using an HSM.
+1. ***Remote Wallet Secure Cryptographic Device (Remote WSCD)***: In this architecture, the Wallet Secure Cryptographic Device is situated remotely, separate from the User device.
+Typically, it will be implemented by the Wallet Provider using an HSM.
+The Wallet Provider will then also provide the WSCA with which the Wallet Unit interacts.

 2. ***Local External Wallet Secure Cryptographic Device (Local External WSCD)***: If a device lacks sufficiently secure hardware, such as a secure element, external hardware components like smartcards may be necessary to enhance security.
-This architecture involves an external Wallet Secure Cryptographic Device that is connected to, or interacts with, the User's device, to provide cryptographic functions, for example - a hardware token or smart card.
+This architecture involves an external Wallet Secure Cryptographic Device that is connected to the User device, or interacts with it, and provides the cryptographic functions needed by the Wallet Unit.
+In this case, the WSCD typically is a smart card or a secure token, and the WSCA is an applet running on the smart card.

 3. ***Local Wallet Secure Cryptographic Device (Local WSCD)***: This architecture refers to a scenario where the Wallet Secure Cryptographic Device is integrated directly within the User's device.
 This includes solutions like eSIM/eUICC and eSE.
 In these scenarios, the WSCA (e.g., a Java Card applet) might be deployed by the Wallet Provider.
-Other examples are based on native solutions, such as StrongBox (Google) and SecureEnclave (Apple), in which access to the WSCD is facilitated via the operating system of the User device.
+Other examples native solutions, such as StrongBox (Android) and SecureEnclave (iOS).
+For such solutions, the API to access the WSCA is part of the operating system of the User device.

 4. ***Hybrid architecture***: This architecture combines two or more of the previous three approaches.